paulscottrobson/rp2350-modules/modules/input/documents/input.md

 INPSetLocale() takes a two character country code which is the locale to select, the default being "us".
 Currently supported are uk,de,dk,fr,it,pl,no,us,se and fi .

 INPSetFunctionKey() takes a function key number and text to be pushed into the keyboard queue when a function key is pressed.
 This functionality can be disabled by passing NULL, which returns the default, the values CTL_F1 through CTL_F12.
 The module does not copy the function key text, this is the responsibility of the caller.
+The key format is similar to the BBC Micro, in that |[character] is the same as ASCII code [character] & $1F, so |M is Carriage Return (13)

 Finally, this enables the use of Ctrl-Alt-Alt Gr as a reboot (and yes, I did own an Amiga many years ago)